1984 Australia rugby union tour of Britain and Ireland: The squad's leadership

-Alan Jones was widely experienced as a schoolboy coach but had had only one season coaching first-grade before his rise to the national position.
-He steered Manly to a surprise victory in the 1983 Sydney 1st Grade Premiership over the strong Randwick club.
-He was practically unknown in Australian rugby at point but set his sights on the national representative coaching job at a time when the incumbent Bob Dwyer was becoming increasingly vulnerable.
+Alan Jones was experienced as a schoolboy coach but had coached only one season of first-grade rugby before his appointment to the national position.
+He led Manly to a victory in the 1983 Sydney 1st Grade Premiershipagainst the Randwick club.
+He was relatively unknown in senior Australian rugby at the time but sought the national coaching position while incumbent Bob Dwyer faced growing pressure.
 Under Dwyer in 1983 the Wallabies lost a two Test series against the French, tipping Dwyer's career record to the negative with six losses, five wins and a draw.
-Jones publicly announced his intentions to stand against Dwyer in early 1984 and ran a media campaign that befitted his experience as a former Prime Ministerial speech writer.
+Jones publicly announced his candidacy against Dwyer in early 1984, drawing on his professional background as a former Prime Ministerial speechwriter during media appearances.
 In February 1984 he was installed as the national coach and he set out from that point to select, train, guide and strategise Australian rugby to the summit of international success.